starbops/blog/blog/_posts/2021-08-09-inlets-the-cloud-native-tunnel.md

 program, but with different subcommands.
 Then what's the differences between Inlets **PRO** and Inlets **OSS**?

 Inlets OSS has now been replaced by Inlets PRO.
-By default, all traffic flows through the tunnel is secured with built-in TLS encryption for Inlets PRO.
-Though Inlets PRO is shipped in binary format, Inlets OSS is still available as source-only format on GitHub.
-If you don't need the security feature and latest updates, you can try to build your own version from the source code.
+The OSS version is archived and no longer maintained.
+The good news is, with the PRO version, whatever you send over the tunnel **gets encrypted** in transit through the built-in TLS encryption.
+This is done automatically.
+A bonus feature is that you do not have to expose your services on the Internet, so can use Inlets like a VPN or SSH tunnel.

 ### Architecture